fastrgv/RufasSlider/README.md

 To move a block, use the arrow keys.
 If the automatic block selector chooses the wrong block, simply click the cursor on the desired block before using the arrow key.
 Thusly, the games are laptop friendly.

-Rush & maboy allow mouse drags to initiate the moves.
+Most puzzles also allow mouse drags to initiate the moves.

 Finally, there are autosolvers embedded into the TrafficRush, Klotski, DirtyDozen, LinkRings, Maboy Flat7, FlatAZ and Annoy games to be used interactively, using the (=)-key.
 This provides an amazing tool to learn to solve seemingly hopeless problems.